According to the U.S. Department of Health & Human Services:

 - Where to find support groups

-- Help finding mental health and substance abuse services
+- Help finding mental health and substance abuse treatment services

 - Help finding other resources as needed